AdobeDocs/analytics.en/help/implement/js/h-code/dynamicaccount/dynamicaccountlist.md

 * If no rules match, the default report suite in `s_account` is used.
 * If your page is saved to someone's hard drive or translated via a web-based translation engine (such as Google's translated pages), the dynamic account selection likely won't work.
 * The `dynamicAccountSelection` rules apply only to the section of the URL specified in `dynamicAccountMatch`.
-* Use the [!DNL Adobe Experience Cloud Debugger] to test the destination report suite.
+* Use the [!DNL Adobe CX Enterprise Debugger] to test the destination report suite.